Rachel Assil: The Opus Unplugged

-Released internationally in September 2011 The Opus Unplugged marked Rachel's independent debut release.
+Released internationally in September 2011 The Opus Unplugged marked Assil's independent debut release.
 The album was recorded at Studio X in The Palms Casino Resort.
 The album release at The Roxy Theater was covered by The Recording Academy in an exclusive interview held at the Grammy headquarters in Santa Monica.
-Friend and super-producer Just Blaze weighed in on the project, describing Rachel's music as "Truth, passion, soul, joy, pain, honesty, conviction, drive, determination..
+Friend and super-producer Just Blaze weighed in on the project, describing Assil's music as "Truth, passion, soul, joy, pain, honesty, conviction, drive, determination..
 Rachel Assil embodies all of these things in her music and you can feel it in every key she graces and every note she sings."